Please choose one of the following topics:

 We are convinced that sustainable development and an innovative, strong economy are mutually dependent, and we want to demonstrate that social and environmental goals do not have to contradict each other.
 We see our corporate responsibility in raising awareness of the plastic problem among people around the world.
 We want to be part of the solution, not the problem, and are committed to socially, ecologically and economically sustainable action with a voluntarily developed Code of Conduct.

-We interpret sustainability as an opportunity for everyone.
+We interpret sustainability as an opportunity and obligation for everyone.
 The 2030 Agenda, adopted by the United Nations in 2015 aiming to create decent lives worldwide through 17 Sustainable Development Goals (SDGs), serves as a guide for us to take responsibility.
 In particular, our mission supports the goals against poverty and for quality education, clean water, responsible consumption and the preservation of marine biodiversity.

 Our production is located in Quanzhou, the Chinese province of Fujian, and meets European standards.
 We have decided to produce there due to the country’s expertise in textile manufacturing and China's geographical proximity to our clean-up program in Indonesia.